newtondev/gitops-masterclass-appprojects-template/README.md

 ![create codespace](images/create_codespace.png)

 This will launch your Codespace in a new tab.
-Once it's ready, you'll see a VSCode-like instance with a terminal. **DO NOT DO ANYTHING YET**, it takes about 30ish seconds for the post-setup scripts to finish.
+Once it's ready, you'll see a VSCode-like instance with a terminal.

+:rotating_light: **DO NOT DO ANYTHING YET** :rotating_light:, it takes about 30ish seconds for the post-setup scripts to finish.
 You will see the following in your terminal section of your Codespace when the post-setup scripts are running:

 ![waiting for postsetup](images/wait_for_post_commands.png)